If you listen to music on YouTube, you might have come across the term “8D audio,” and you’ve probably wondered, “What is 8D?”

 Dua Lipa’s song Levitating in 8D sound.

 In the recording studio, music producers exploit the stereo field to give listeners the sense that audio is moving through the space around them.
-They do this by using engineering techniques like panning, equalization and effects.
+They do this using various phase processes, Reverb & dedicated plugins such as the Sennheiser AMBEO Orbit.

 One thing we should note is that you don’t need special headphones to enjoy 8D.
 That’s right, no 8D headphones.
 Your over-the-ear headphones will work just fine.